profile-pic

 AI-interview Questions & Answers

-To pass the pass and respond to API.
-Gateway request will maintain the high availability.
-How do we build AWS Lambda function Lambda function to parse and respond to API gateway request while maintaining Okay.
-So, um, uh, for building an AWS Lambda function as we know, AWS Lambda is an AWS serverless, uh, service, which is provided by AWS, uh, wherein, uh, for these 2, request.
-Okay.
-So for performing this, we can, um, uh, we can make use of, um, AWS Fargate, which will help you in our deployment.
-So So what we can do is, uh, it as AWS Lambda is in serverless, um, uh, service wherein we can we need to write a Python code in, uh, AWS Lambda.
-So once when we write a Python code within that, and then we can, um, deploy, uh, this, uh, use AWS Lambda as in a container and deploy, uh, this container using an AWS target for doing a, deployment.
-And in order to, um, and in order to as, like, for a API gateway, because the, uh, AWS Lambda, takes a request from a different APIs.
-Uh, for that, we have to create we have to first create an AWS once we have this, um, AWS Lambda as a Docker, then we have to create a AWS, uh, EC two instance.
-Uh, and then that EC two instance there, we have to create an a I'm role.
-In that I'm role, give an permission, um, creator role and policies, which will give a permission for that AWS Lambda to execute and and run it.
-Yeah.
-So once that we are done, and we can also maintain it as a high availability, uh, by by, uh, making sure the we use this AWS instance, which we are building in a virtual private cloud, uh, wherein we have to, uh, make sure we have a different we use we use different subnets for, uh, private and public IPs where where the, uh, any other user who is not supposed to have access to our code, we have to give a list permissions, uh, list privileges by I'm role and have an auto scaling, uh, function wherein by using an auto scaling, we can move in and move out of the resources.
-If there is a less resources being utilized, uh, like, for AWS Lambda, then we can, uh, move in by reducing the CPU And more if the high CPUs is needed, we can adjust auto scale, uh, with a more instance.
-Okay.
-So that is how we can build a AWS Lambda function, uh, which will respond to API gateway.
-And, also, uh, in, uh, in order for an AWS Lambda to integrate with our APIs, we can uh
+To pass the pass and respond to API Gateway request will maintain the high availability.
+How do we build an AWS Lambda function to parse and respond to API Gateway request while maintaining high availability?
+So, for building an AWS Lambda function as we know, AWS Lambda is an AWS serverless service, which is provided by AWS.
+For these requests, we can make use of AWS Fargate, which will help us in our deployment.
+So, what we can do is, since AWS Lambda is a serverless service, we need to write a Python code in AWS Lambda.
+Once we write a Python code within that, and then we can deploy this using AWS Lambda as a container and deploy this container using an AWS target for doing the deployment.
+And, in order to integrate with API Gateway, because the AWS Lambda takes a request from different APIs, we have to create an AWS IAM role.
+In that IAM role, we give a creator role and policies, which will give permission for that AWS Lambda to execute and run it.
+So, once that's done, we can also maintain it as a high availability by making sure we use this AWS instance, which we are building in a virtual private cloud.
+We have to make sure we have different subnets for private and public IPs, where any other user who is not supposed to have access to our code, we have to give list permissions, list privileges by IAM role and have an auto-scaling function.
+By using auto-scaling, we can move in and move out of the resources.
+If there is less resource being utilized, like for AWS Lambda, then we can move in by reducing the CPU, and more if the high CPU is needed, we can adjust auto-scale with more instances.
+So, that is how we can build an AWS Lambda function, which will respond to API Gateway.
+And, in order for an AWS Lambda to integrate with our APIs, we can use AWS API Gateway.

-Okay.
 AWS Security Hub and Lambda to automate compliance.
-Check for multi account AWS environment.
-Leverage AWS security hub and Lambda.
+Check for multi-account AWS environment.
+Leverage AWS Security Hub and Lambda.
 Automate compliance checks.
 Okay.
-So as, uh, as a, like, a AWS Lambda can be used, um, uh, to trigger the events, uh, as Lambda can be used to, um, used as a mechanism for triggering out, uh, the mails or any alerts wherein we can write the code uh, and put that in s three bucket, integrate the AWS Lambda with an s three bucket, uh, and, uh, and integrate that with an AWS security hub wherein whenever, um, suppose we have an instance of, uh, any, uh, alert test to be notified.
-Then in that case, uh, uh, we have to write a code in an AWS Lambda and integrate it within a security hub.
-So whenever the trigger is being, uh, happened, k, when when the code is being triggered, then that would, uh, give a response to an security hub.
-Uh, in the same way this, uh, AWS Lambda, as it is a serverless, we can integrate it with the multiple AWS accounts, k, at a different different accounts, and then, um, uh, we can integrate this through a different APIs.
-Uh, for each account, we can use a different APIs and then integrate, um, our Lambda code within, uh, a different AWS securities.
-Like, we have an AWS inspector, k, or a cloud cloud trial.
-Uh, cloud trial can be used for monitoring the API logs um, and, uh, and the other functionality of, uh, logging and monitoring part.
+So as a AWS Lambda can be used to trigger events.
+Lambda can be used as a mechanism for triggering emails or any alerts wherein we can write code and put that in an S3 bucket.
+Integrate AWS Lambda with an S3 bucket and integrate that with an AWS Security Hub.
+Whenever we have an instance of any alert test to be notified, we have to write code in an AWS Lambda and integrate it within a Security Hub.
+So whenever the trigger happens, when the code is triggered, then that would give a response to a Security Hub.
+In the same way, this AWS Lambda, as it is serverless, we can integrate it with multiple AWS accounts at different accounts, and then we can integrate this through different APIs.
+For each account, we can use a different API and then integrate our Lambda code within different AWS services.
+Like, we have an AWS Inspector, or a CloudTrail.
+CloudTrail can be used for monitoring API logs and other logging and monitoring functionality.

 Wait.
-This cloud automation Um, for Python cloud automation task, how do you ensure Okay.
-So yeah.
-So there are best practices which has to be followed whenever we write a Python code, uh, as, um, as we can use Terraform as an infrastructure, as a code.
-We can also use a Python which will help in automating, uh, our code, um, which will help in automate a different task.
-Uh, and we have to ensure that adheres to a solid principles by by following the different principles of writing a Python using a bloggers within the code, which will help, uh, uh, which will help us understand if there is any error.
-Uh, whichever line is giving error, we can notify those lines, um, uh, and print statements.
-So these these are few of the things which, uh, we need to uh, take care when we, uh, use a Python as an automation for, for any automation task.
+This cloud automation for Python cloud automation task, how do you ensure that?
+So, there are best practices which have to be followed whenever we write a Python code.
+As we can use Terraform as an infrastructure as code.
+We can also use Python, which will help in automating our code, which will help automate different tasks.
+And we have to ensure that it adheres to solid principles by following different principles of writing Python code, including logging within the code, which will help us understand if there's any error.
+Whichever line is giving an error, we can notify those lines and use print statements.
+These are a few things we need to take care of when using Python as an automation for any automation task.

 What is cross region replica?
-Designing from I think for this, like, uh, we can write a function which will, uh, like, which will use us both or 3 libraries to interact with the AWS s three.
-Like, it configures the cross region replication between a source and a destination bucket, which will ensure, uh, encryption and uh, consistency.
-This function will enable in versioning and default server side encryption on both the buckets for added security.
-Uh, we need to just, like, uh, adjust the parameter according to the, uh, like, uh, specific use case.
-And, also, we have to ensure the data encryptions and consistency by, uh, making sure the data is encrypted at rest and at k.
-This can be done in, like, within Amazon s three, uh, where we can, like, do a definition.
-Like, for example, you can say replicate, uh, s three bucket, then source bucket name, destination bucket name, source region, destination region, then create a s three client for source and destination region.
-Once we do that, then we have to create a, uh, replication configuration, like, sync replication config config.
-K. So there, we need to write a code of the role we have to mention, then give a status as enabled.
-K. So this way, we can make sure we have, like, a replication configuration and replication
+Designing from this, we can write a function which will use both or three libraries to interact with the AWS S3.
+Like, it configures the cross region replication between a source and a destination bucket, which ensures encryption and consistency.
+This function will enable versioning and default server side encryption on both the buckets for added security.
+We need to just adjust the parameter according to the specific use case.
+And also, we have to ensure data encryption and consistency by making sure the data is encrypted at rest and in transit.
+This can be done within Amazon S3, where we can define a replication configuration.
+For example, you can say replicate an S3 bucket, then source bucket name, destination bucket name, source region, destination region, then create an S3 client for source and destination region.
+Once we do that, we have to create a replication configuration, like sync replication config.
+So there, we need to write a code role and mention it, then give a status as enabled.
+This way, we can make sure we have a replication configuration and replication.

-Developers.
-Develop an automation strategy.
-Automation Develop an automatic strategy using okay.
-So for this, developing an automation strategy.
-Okay.
-So we need to first um, define, um, custom resource definition identifying the, uh, stateful service.
-We need to manage with the Kubernetes operators, um, define the custom resource that represents a desired state, then implement the, uh, operator where we need to, like, develop the Kubernetes operator using a framework, like operator SDK or cube builder.
-Define the reconciliation logic to ensure that the actual state of stateful services matches the desired state, and handle deployment and scaling, uh, implement logic for deploying and scaling stateful service instance based on, uh, based on, like, uh, configuration specified in CRD using Kubernetes, stateful sets, or deployment for managing the life cycle.
-And we are to ensure data persistence and storage, configure persistent storage for stateful service data using Kubernetes persistent volume, handle backup and restore, implement logic for back for backing up and restoring stateful service data using Kubernetes, Prometheus, or external backup solution, implement monitoring and uh, alerting.
-Integrate with, um, like, Kubernetes monitoring solutions like Prometheus and Grafana.
-Testing and validation, we need to perform where we need to develop unit tests, um, integration, uh, test and end to end test for the Kubernetes operators.
-K. Uh, like and documentation and training.
-Provide comprehensive documentation for installing, configuring.
-K?
-By, like, following these steps, we can develop an automation strategy using operator for for a straightforward deployment and scaling and, like, for an by this way, we can, like, uh, ensure, uh, we are managing the applications with the deployment and
+Developers, develop an automation strategy.
+Automation requires developing an automatic strategy.
+So, for this, developing an automation strategy.
+So, we need to first define a custom resource definition identifying the stateful service.
+We need to manage it with the Kubernetes operators.
+We need to define the custom resource that represents a desired state, then implement the operator.
+We need to develop the Kubernetes operator using a framework, like the operator SDK or Kube Builder.
+Define the reconciliation logic to ensure that the actual state of stateful services matches the desired state, and handle deployment and scaling.
+Implement logic for deploying and scaling stateful service instances based on the configuration specified in CRD using Kubernetes, stateful sets, or deployments for managing the life cycle.
+And we need to ensure data persistence and storage.
+Configure persistent storage for stateful service data using Kubernetes persistent volumes.
+Handle backup and restore.
+Implement logic for backing up and restoring stateful service data using Kubernetes, Prometheus, or an external backup solution.
+Implement monitoring and alerting.
+Integrate with Kubernetes monitoring solutions like Prometheus and Grafana.
+Testing and validation require developing unit tests, integration tests, and end-to-end tests for the Kubernetes operators.
+Like documentation and training.
+Provide comprehensive documentation for installing and configuring.
+By following these steps, we can develop an automation strategy using operators for a straightforward deployment and scaling.
+This way, we can ensure that we are managing applications with deployment and scaling.

-The AWS CLI command used to modify an I'm policy.
-This is what is wrong or because if I what is wrong or missing from the command that What is wrong?
+The AWS CLI command used to modify an IAM policy.
+This is what is wrong or because if I what is wrong or missing from the command that what is wrong.
 What was it called?
-This command will, um, attach the policy name, my sample rule policy to the I'm role, uh, using the policy documents stored, um, in the, uh, the JSON file, my hyphen policy dot, uh, JSON.
+This command will attach the policy name, my sample rule policy to the IAM role, using the policy documents stored in the JSON file, my hyphen policy dot JSON.

-Workflow for Python this Okay.
-Okay.
-To, uh, like, to design a workflow for a Python based microservices to, um, interfere with the AWS managed, uh, part.
-Like, we have to choose a AWS managed with, like, a database.
-Select an AWS managed database service that provides a ACID compliance, as, like, AWS RDS, uh, for SQL database or for Amazon DynamoDB.
+Workflow for Python is okay.
+To design a workflow for a Python-based microservices to interfere with the AWS-managed part, like we have to choose an AWS-managed database service that provides ACID compliance, such as AWS RDS for SQL database or Amazon DynamoDB.
 Then define the microservice architecture for that.
-Design, uh, the microservice architecture following the best practices such as, uh, 12 factor app methodology, implement data access layer, develop a data access layer within each microservice responsible for inter surfacing with the AWS managed database, Then transact transactional, um, operations and error handling has to be maintained.
-Implement the transactional operation within the data access layer, uh, ensure isolation and, uh, concurrency control is in place.
-Consider database isolation, uh, like, we are like example, read committed, serializable.
-K. Ensure durability and fault tolerance.
-Leverage the durability and fault tolerance feature provided by AWS managed database service, monitor and analyze, um, uh, database performance, a set of monitoring and logging for the database performance metrics.
-Testing and validation has to be performed.
-Implement unit test, integration test, and end to end test for, uh, microservices, uh, by com compliance with the ACID properties.
-By following this workflow, we can, um, ensure that the Python based microservice interact within, uh, AWS managed database using the asset
+Design the microservice architecture following the best practices such as the 12-factor app methodology, implement a data access layer, and develop a data access layer within each microservice responsible for interfacing with the AWS-managed database.
+Then, transact transactional operations and maintain error handling.
+Implement transactional operations within the data access layer, ensure isolation, and concurrency control is in place.
+Consider database isolation, like read committed or serializable.
+Ensure durability and fault tolerance.
+Leverage the durability and fault tolerance feature provided by the AWS-managed database service, monitor and analyze database performance, and set up a set of monitoring and logging for database performance metrics.
+Testing and validation have to be performed.
+Implement unit tests, integration tests, and end-to-end tests for microservices, by complying with the ACID properties.
+By following this workflow, we can ensure that the Python-based microservices interact with the AWS-managed database using its features.

-So for an example where, um, for AWS key managed services can be used with the Python, uh, for cloud resource specifically, encrypting and decrypting, uh, data using KMS, wherein we need to, like, uh, write a Python code, uh, like, start, like, the import, uh, both of 3 libraries, initialize the KMS client, uh, with the definition of encrypt underscore data, uh, then encrypt data using a KMS key, pass the arguments, like, then take a return the encrypted data response, kms_client.encrypt, then decrypt the data, uh, then response you have to take that response, like, response equal to kms_client.uh, decrypt.
-Ciphertext block.
-We have to use the ciphertext block and then, uh, take the response in a plain text.
-K. Okay.
-So plaintext underscore data, uh, encrypted data using KMS key.
-Encrypted underscore data equal to encrypt underscore data, then print print that encrypted data, and then decrypt the data using KMS key.
-Decrypt and decrypt, uh, type underscore data.
-K. So so here, like, we use a Boto 3 library to create a KMS.
-Use a Boto3 library to create a KMS client.
-The encrypt underscore data function has to be used, which takes a plain text data and a KMS key ID as a input and encrypt the data using the specified KMS key.
-And then decrypt underscore data function has to be used, which takes the cipher text to data as a, uh, input and decrypts it using KMS.
-K. Uh, we we we need to, like, make sure the usage of these functions by encryptor plain text.
-We have to make sure to replace key underscore ID with the ARN.
-Uh, whatever the ARN, we use it, um, uh, like, for a alias, for KMS key so that we have to replace with key underscore ID.
-Ensure that I'm role or, um, user executing the script has the necessary permission to perform the KMS encryption and decryption
+So for an example where, for AWS key managed services, can be used with the Python for cloud resource, specifically, encrypting and decrypting data using KMS, wherein we need to, like, write a Python code, start, like, by importing both of three libraries, initializing the KMS client with the definition of encrypt_data, then encrypt data using a KMS key, passing the arguments, like, then take the return of the encrypted data response, kms_client.encrypt, then decrypt the data, wherein we have to take the response, like, response equals to kms_client.decrypt, ciphertext_block.
+We have to use the ciphertext block and then take the response in a plain text.
+So, plaintext_data, encrypted_data using KMS key, encrypted_data equals to encrypt_data, then print that encrypted data, and then decrypt the data using KMS key, decrypt_data, K. So, here, like, we use a Boto3 library to create a KMS client.
+We use the Boto3 library to create a KMS client.
+The encrypt_data function has to be used, which takes a plain text data and a KMS key ID as an input and encrypts the data using the specified KMS key.
+And then the decrypt_data function has to be used, which takes the ciphertext data as an input and decrypts it using KMS, K. We have to make sure the usage of these functions by encrypting plain text.
+We have to make sure to replace key_id with the ARN.
+Whatever the ARN we use, like, for an alias for a KMS key, so we have to replace with key_id.
+Ensure that the role or user executing the script has the necessary permission to perform the KMS encryption and decryption.

-So, um, when orchestrating containerized deployments with Kubernetes on AWS, it is essential that we follow few of the container security best practices like use use least privilege principle, assign the minimum required permission to the Kubernetes service accounts, nodes, and ports, Utilize Kubernetes role based access control, RBAC, to control the access to resource within the, uh, cluster.
-Uh, limit access to sensitive resources such as secrets and configuration files.
-Secure the container images.
-It is important where we have to secure the container images.
-Use trust to be trust to base your, uh, images from official repository or reputable sources.
-Regulatory update and patch container images to address security vulnerability.
-Network segmentation has to be done.
-Uh, implement implement network policies to control, um, uh, traffic between ports and services, use network isolation techniques such as network policies and Kubernetes network policy to restrict the communication between ports and external network, implement secure communication, enable transport layer security, TLS, for communication between Kubernetes components and external system.
-Secure, um, Kubernetes API server.
-Restrict access to a Kubernetes API, um, server using authentication and authorization mechanism, enable audit logging for the, uh, Kubernetes, um, API server to track and monitor the API request, and secure the storage because the data is taking up catching up from our storage where we need to encrypt the data at rest using Kubernetes native features or AWS managed encryption service like AWS KMS using Kubernetes secrets or AWS secret manager to manage, um, sensitive data.
-And regularly audit and monitor, Uh, stay updated and patched.
-As there might be vulnerabilities on Kubernetes, we need to enable automatic updates for Kubernetes and, uh, infrastructure components where it's possible.
-Regularly review security advisories and CV common vulnerability and exposure to identify address potential security vulnerabilities.
-By doing this way, we we can take care of the container security when, uh, uh, deploying within
+When orchestrating containerized deployments with Kubernetes on AWS, it is essential that we follow a few of the container security best practices, such as using the least privilege principle, assigning the minimum required permissions to the Kubernetes service accounts, nodes, and ports, Utilizing Kubernetes role-based access control, RBAC, to control access to resources within the cluster.
+We also need to limit access to sensitive resources such as secrets and configuration files.
+Securing the container images is important; use trusted images from official repositories or reputable sources.
+Regulatory updates and patching container images to address security vulnerabilities are necessary.
+Network segmentation must be done.
+Implementing network policies to control traffic between ports and services, using network isolation techniques such as network policies and Kubernetes network policy to restrict communication between ports and external networks, implementing secure communication, enabling transport layer security, TLS, for communication between Kubernetes components and external systems.
+Securing the Kubernetes API server is also crucial; restrict access to the Kubernetes API server using authentication and authorization mechanisms, enable audit logging for the Kubernetes API server to track and monitor API requests, and secure storage by encrypting data at rest using Kubernetes native features or AWS managed encryption services like AWS KMS using Kubernetes secrets or AWS secret manager to manage sensitive data.
+Regularly auditing and monitoring is necessary; staying updated and patched is essential.
+As there might be vulnerabilities in Kubernetes, we need to enable automatic updates for Kubernetes and infrastructure components where possible.
+Regularly reviewing security advisories and CVEs to identify and address potential security vulnerabilities.
+By doing this, we can take care of container security when deploying within Kubernetes.